California’s Cap-and-Trade-Funded Low-Income Weatherization Program Multifamily: Impact Report

 The Tax Credit Turns 30

-This report looks back at the first three decades of operation of the Housing Credit program in California and the benefits it has generated here.
-It also documents what happened to the first generation of developments in California that received allocations of Housing Credits from 1987 to 1989.
+This anniversary report takes a look back at the first 30 years of operation of the Low Income Housing Tax Credit (Housing Credit) to find out what happened to the earliest generation of developments in California that received allocations of Housing Credits from 1987 to 1989.
+Some of these developments were lost to conversion Read More

 The Affordable Housing and Sustainable Communities (AHSC) program brief – coauthored by the California Housing Partnership Corporation, Enterprise Community Partners and TransForm – examines the climate and community benefits of AHSC developments, which are funded by California’s Cap-and-Trade program.